Use Case · For the CFO

 The conventional fixes all have tradeoffs

 Companies trying to reduce SBC expense typically face a hard choice: cut grants (and risk retention), slow hiring (and slow growth), or reduce ESPP participation (and erode the employee value proposition).
-Carver Edison is the only approach that eliminates SBC expense while preserving - and even improving - what employees receive.
+Carver Edison is the only approach that is designed to eliminate SBC expense while preserving - and even improving - what employees receive.

 The Mechanism